 These situations can trigger a sensory defensive response and activate “fright, flight or fight” reaction.

-Due to the hyper-responsive reaction to the movement have a negative effect on development.
-This prevents physical exploration of the environment cause fine and motor delayed.
+Due to the hyper responsive reaction to movement have a negative effect on development.
+This prevents physical exploration of the environment may cause fine and motor delayed.

-At the opposite end, this types of the child need movement.
+At the opposite end, this type of child needs movement.
 This type of child is always on the go and does not seem able to sit still.

-Their nervous system may require an excessive amount of movement to stay alerted and organized.
+Their nervous system may require an excessive amount of movement to stay alert and organized.
 They have difficulty staying in one place.